-11. LITERATURE REVIEW
+10.3 LITERATURE REVIEW

-By the end of your First Year you must successfully complete a Literature Review, the aim of which is to ensure that early in your project you are fully conversant with the prior research in your area of study.
-The Literature Review and the earlier Interim Progress Report also provide vehicles for you to practise your scientific writing skills and for your supervisor to advise on any further training that might be necessary.
+By the end of your third full term, usually Trinity Term of your first year, you must successfully complete a Literature Review, the aim of which is to ensure that early in your project you are fully conversant with the prior research in your area of study.
+The Literature Review and subsequent Progress Report also provide vehicles for you to practise your scientific writing skills and for your supervisor to advise on any further training that might be necessary.
+Your supervisor will provide you with guidance on the content.
+You should ask him/her to identify one or two published review chapters (eg in a thesis) that provide good examples.

 The Literature Review must be submitted as a pdf file and be formatted for double spacing with 3.5 cm left margin and 3 cm for top, bottom and right hand margins, using either Times New Roman 12 font or Arial 11 font (note: margins specified to allow for binding should you wish to print a paper copy.)
+This pdf review should be submitted via your 'Transfer' subfolder on our 'Materials: PGR Progression' WebLearn site by noon on Friday of week 8 of your third full term (15 June 2018).
+Please read the notes you will find on the 'Overview' page of this site.

-This pdf review should be submitted by e-mail to Marion (graduate.studies@materials.ox.ac.uk) by 30th September 2016.
-Please make sure that you submit your report on time
+\\Please make sure that you submit your review on time\\

-The filename for the report should be 'SURNAME, Forename PRS Literature Review' capitalised exactly as this example please.
+The filename for the report should be:

+SURNAME Forename PRS Literature Review

+(formatted exactly as this example please)

-The Review should comprise a 7,000 to 10,000 word survey of your research field (the word count excludes the title page, table of contents, acknowledgements, references and figure captions).
+The Review should comprise a 5,000 to 6,000 word survey of your research field (the word count excludes the title page, table of contents, acknowledgements, references and figure captions).
 Your survey should not omit any references to work that would crucially affect the nature or direction of research, but it should not be simply a catalogue.
 It should show critical judgement and discussion, and above all it should tell a scientific 'story', setting the scene for your own work.
-You should regard this as the preparation of one chapter of your eventual thesis.
+You should regard this as the preparation of an early draft for a chapter of your eventual thesis.
 Its structure and content are discussed further in the 'Writing Skills' workshop.
 Your Literature Review will be read by your lead transfer of status assessor, whose comments on overall standard, breadth of coverage, critical judgement shown, and style and presentation of the review will be copied to you.
 A satisfactory Literature Review is a requirement for transfer of status.
-The Director of Graduate Studies will send you feedback on the literature review usually either at the end of December or by mid-January.
+The Director of Graduate Studies will send you feedback on the literature review after your transfer of status examination.

-A further incentive for writing a high-quality critical review is provided by the Institute of Materials, which offers a £350 Materials Literature Review Prize for the best review from a graduate studying in the UK.
-Further information can be found on http://www.maneyonline.com/page/materialslrp.
+A further incentive for writing a high-quality critical review is provided by the Institute of Materials, which offers a Materials Literature Review Prize for the best review from a graduate studying in the UK.
+Further information can be found on http://explore.tandfonline.com/page/est/iom3-publication-awards/ymst-literature-review-prize.
 Winning reviews are published in the Institute's journal, Materials Science & Technology.
 Students from the Department have won a number of prizes in the past, so a high standard has been set.